garethellis0/simple_cfd/README.md

 # simple_cfd

 **TODO: Project Decription here**
 - uses `boost::units` to help ensure correctness
 - uses a custom multi-resolution graph implementation to ensure there is higher resolution in areas of greater change

+## Cloning
+- simple run `git clone --recursive git@github.com:garethellis0/simple_cfd.git` to get this project with its dependencies

 ## TODO
 - [ ] Bring in the multi-resolution graph as a submodule, instead of just as files